Flames: Benchmarking Value Alignment of LLMs in Chinese: Specified Scorer

-We present the results on the validation set of \textsc{Flames}-scorers under different settings in Tab~\ref{tab:scorer_performance}.
-The proposed \textsc{Flames}-scorer achieves the best performance (77.4\% accuracy) when employing the Chinese-RoBERTa-WWM-EXT-Large model as the backbone.
-The performance achieved by \textsc{Flames}-scorer is much better than that achieved by GPT-4 (77.4\% vs. 58.8\%).
+The proposed \textsc{Flames}-scorer achieves the best performance (79.5\% accuracy) when employing the InternLM-Chat-7B as the backbone.
+The performance achieved by \textsc{Flames}-scorer is much better than that achieved by GPT-4 (79.5\% vs. 61.3\%).
+We also present the detailed results on the validation set and test set of \textsc{Flames}-scorer under different settings in App.\ref{pfm_gpt4_specified}.
 This implies that our \textsc{Flames}-scorer exhibits higher concordance with the scoring results of human annotators and can provide a more comprehensive and automated evaluation process for our \textsc{Flames} Benchmark.

 To observe the overall evaluation effectiveness of the scorer, we utilize the scorer to evaluate the harmless score of models that are not present in the training set and compare the results with the scores given by human annotators.
-As shown in Fig\ref{fig:human_scorer_comparison}, the scoring results of the \textsc{Flames}-scorer closely resemble those of the human annotators, and the performance trend of different models within each dimension is also similar to the scoring results of the human annotators.
+As shown in Fig.~\ref{fig:human_scorer_comparison}, the scoring results of the \textsc{Flames}-scorer closely resemble those of the human annotators, and the performance trend of different models within each dimension is also similar to the scoring results of the human annotators.